dotnet/csharpstandard/standard/classes.md

 - A static class shall not include a *class_base* specification ([§14.2.4](classes.md#1424-class-base-specification)) and cannot explicitly specify a base class or a list of implemented interfaces.
 A static class implicitly inherits from type `object`.
 - A static class shall only contain static members ([§14.3.8](classes.md#1438-static-and-instance-members)).
    > *Note*: All constants and nested types are classified as static members. *end note*
-- A static class shall not have members with `protected` or `protected internal` declared accessibility.
+- A static class shall not have members with `protected`, `private protected`, or `protected internal` declared accessibility.

 It is a compile-time error to violate any of these restrictions.